oscar-system/oscar-website/events/meetings/2025-03/program.md

 The program is just a scaffold; more concrete plans may be added later or during the workshop.
 If you have suggestions or wishes, please contact the organisers.

+We are primarily in room 48-436, but we also have 48-419 and before lunch time also room 48-438.

 ### Monday

 - 09:00 Begin of official program, program planning